AlexLinov/multi-query/README.md

 # TCP Connections and Active Processes VirusTotal Query Script

 This PowerShell script is designed to be used with Microsoft Defender for Endpoint Live Response Sessions.
-It queries TCP connections on an endpoint against the VirusTotal API to identify possible malicious addresses, including C2 servers and other unwanted connections.
+It queries TCP connections and process hash value on an endpoint against the VirusTotal API to identify possible malicious addresses, including C2 servers and other unwanted connections.

 ## Features